Donyell Malen: Senior

 The 20-year-old Malen made his senior international debut for the Netherlands on 6 September 2019, in a UEFA Euro 2020 qualifier against Germany in Hamburg.
 He came off the bench in the 58th minute and scored his team's third goal in a 4–2 victory.

-Malen was a member of the Netherlands squad for UEFA Euro 2020 and made his first tournament appearance as an 89th minute substitute in their Group B opener against Ukraine on 13 June 2021.
+Malen was a member of the Netherlands squad for UEFA Euro 2020 and made his first tournament appearance as an 89th-minute substitute in their Group B opener against Ukraine on 13 June 2021.
 He made another appearance from the bench in the second match, assisting Denzel Dumfries' second goal as the Dutch beat Austria to ensure their progress to the knockout rounds.
 He was selected to start in the team's final group match against North Macedonia and assisted Memphis Depay's opening goal of the 3–0 win.
 Malen retained his place in the starting line-up for the round of 16 match with Czechia but was substituted after 57 minutes as the Netherlands were beaten 2–0 and eliminated from the tournament.

 Malen scored three goals during 2022 FIFA World Cup qualification but was omitted from the 26-man squad for the tournament finals in Qatar.

 In June 2023, Malen was part of the Netherlands' squad for the 2023 UEFA Nations League Finals.
 He scored the opening goal of an eventual 4–2 loss to Croatia in the semi-final and also started the third place play-off loss to Italy, where he was substituted at half time for Steven Bergwijn.

 On 29 May 2024, Malen was named in the Netherlands' squad for UEFA Euro 2024.
 In the round of 16 match against Romania, he scored a brace in a 3–0 victory, securing his country's qualification to the quarter-finals.

+On 27 May 2026, Malen was named in the Netherlands' squad for the 2026 FIFA World Cup.

 Style of play

-Malen is a tremendously quick player who possesses great dribbling skills and an aptitude for prolific goal scoring.
+A quick player, Malen is a capable dribbler who has been noted for his pace and finishing, particularly with his first touch, but criticised for his low pass numbers; writing for The Athletic in 2025, Jacob Tanswell identified Malen as "not a traditional [number] 9, [number 10] or winger", instead more as a second striker.

 He has been likened by ex-Ajax youth coach Brian Tevreden to Chilean forward Alexis Sánchez.